 Helps create, sustain, and adapt compliance plans tailored to the size and scope of client operations, making sure clients have the tools they need to succeed.

-Advises deal counsel and clients on special issues in acquisitions, sales, and restructuring of businesses that manufacture defense articles, and hold federal firearms licenses (FFLs) and/or federal explosives licenses (FELs).
+Advises deal counsel and clients on CFIUS filings, export, and sanctions due diligence, in particular, addressing special issues in acquisitions, sales, and restructuring of businesses that manufacture defense articles and hold federal firearms and/or explosives licenses (FFLs/FELs).

 Admitted to Practice